ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 Translate the IdP messages in your language:
    * Get the files translated in your language from [Shibboleth page](https://wiki.shibboleth.net/confluence/display/IDP4/MessagesTranslation)
    * Put '`messages_XX.properties`' downloaded file into `/opt/shibboleth-idp/messages` directory
-   * Restart IdP to apply the changes: `touch /opt/jetty/webapps/idp.xml`
+   * Restart Jetty to apply the changes with `systemctl restart jetty.service"`

 ### Disable SAML1 Deprecated Protocol